smikhalevski/doubter-plugin-string-format/README.md

 npm install --save-prod doubter @doubter/plugin-string-format
 ```

+# How to use?

-How to enable the plugin:
+Import and enable the plugin:

 ```ts
 import * as d from 'doubter';